teobaluta/unforgeability-SGD/README.md

 # Unforgeability in SGD

-We provide the code to reproduce the experiments in the paper titled "Unforgeability in Stochastic Gradient Descent".
+This repository is an implementation of the procedure and experiments in the CCS'23 paper [Unforgeability in Stochastic Gradient Descent](https://dl.acm.org/doi/10.1145/3576915.3623093).

 The code has the following directory structure:
 ```